ethanniser/effect-workshop/slides/slides.md

 - A **mutable** reference to an **immutable** value
 - All actions are effectful
 - Useful for sharing state (there are other options if you do not want this)

 ---

-# Schedule

-- A `Schedule` is a description of a series of delays
-- Can be used for retrying on failure, or repeating on success
-- Have inputs (the output of an effect or another schedule) and outputs (depends on the schedule)
-- Very composable (like everything in effect!)

----